-During the adjudication process tie and Infraco were able to agree the valuation of certain Notified Departures, those amounting to £242,014.63.

-tie sought a declaration that the matter relied upon by Infraco for the balance of its claim did not constitute a Notified Departure.
-The Adjudicator (Mr Coutts) came to the view a Notified Departure had occurred in respect of Section 7A Track Drainage.
-The matter of valuation of that Notified Departure was not before the Adjudicator.
+During the adjudication process tie and Infraco were able to agree the valuation of certain Notified Departures, those amounting to £242,068 tie sought a declaration that the matter relied upon by Infraco for the balance of its claim did not constitute a Notified Departure.
+The Adjudicator (Mr Coutts) came to the view that a Notified Departure had occurred in respect of the remaining Section 7A Track Drainage.